 CEO Christian Sinding Discusses ESG’s Importance to His Company and the Industry.

 BCG Executive Perspectives offer insights on global topics that matter most to leaders in the public and private sectors.
-Our latest edition explores artificial intelligence, identifying key trends and implications for leaders looking to harness its power in their organizations.
+Explore these topics and read the latest thinking from BCG's experts below.

 What has worked, what can be improved, and what needs to be reimagined so that we are better prepared for the next pandemic and better able to improve health in the world’s poorest nations?